Youssef Extruder Systems - Office Cairo (Egypt) 002-01009662084

 Complete large granulating plant, twin-screw extruder Werner & Pfleiderer ZSK 160 Ø 160 mm with filters, hot cutting and cooling path, flow rate = 3000 kg/h, Price: 150.000 €reserved!

 Complete pelletizing plant manufacturer Erema (Austria) with filter, hot cutting and cooling path, minimum flow rate = 1000 kg/h, Price: 150.000 €reserved!

-Youssef Extruder Systems - Offer other machines - Own projects for plastics processing
+Youssef Extruder Systems - Offers other machines - Own projects to plastic processing

 List of machines